arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 0 & 0 & -1 & 0 \\
 \end{bmatrix}
 $$
-is a basic perspective projection.
-For all intents and purposes $z = -n$ is the screen.
-Specifically, the frustum is flattened onto the near face after homogenous division.
-This okay because resolving occlusion is not a goal at the moment; [later](#map-to-box) when it is, the $z$-coordinate of projected points is retained to determine if a point or triangle is blocked by something else in the scene.
+onto the near face, at $z=-n$, along lines through the origin.
+For the moment, flattening the frustum onto the near face is okay, because resolving occlusion is not a goal at the moment; [later](#map-to-box) when it is, the $z$-coordinate of projected points is retained, at least the relative order is preserved.

+ #### Orthrographic View Volume

-* The *[orthrographic view volume][1]* pictured below in Figure #2; it pairs with an orthographic or parallel projection.
-Points in the cuboid volume are projected along lines perpendicular to the near face, $z=-n$.
-A basic orthographic projection written as projective matrix acting on the affine space of $\mathbb{RP}^3$ ($w=1$) is
+The [orthrographic view volume][1] is a cuboid solid and like the view frustum its shape is determined by the dimensions of the near face at $z=-n$  and the location of the far face at $z = -f$.
+It's depicted below in Figure #2.
+Points in the cuboid volume are projected along lines perpendicular to the near face.
+In contrast to the perspective view light A basic orthographic projection written as projective matrix acting on $\mathbb{A}^3$ is
 $$
 O =
 \begin{bmatrix}